Montpelier's fourth-quarter earnings per share outperformed the

-in investment income.
-However, premiums written declined year over
+However, net investment income and premiums written declined year

 expectations despite a competitive market, riding on the strength

 due to its increased exposure in the property catastrophe lines of